Tru story: NF Coir Limited

-Truvalu.enterprises’ work contributes primarily to the Sustainable Development Goals of Zero Hunger (SDG 2), Decent Work and Economic Growth (SDG 8), and responsible production and consumption (SDG 12).
+Truvalu’s work contributes to the Sustainable Development Goals, primarily Zero Hunger (SDG 2), Decent Work and Economic Growth (SDG 8), and Responsible Production and Consumption (SDG 12).

 Truvalu contributes to this goal by growing its portfolio companies resulting into a larger offtake from their small producers.
 A larger offtake leads to increasing the incomes of small producers (including women, youth and indigenous people).

 Truvalu contributes to SDG 8 by investing in scalable SMEs with a specific focus on: creating sustainable employment for both qualified and unqualified workers;